coliath/FinalProject/README.md

 With this in mind, I made heavy use of Ajax, and front end MV-*.

-The front end technologies are as follows…
+The front-end technologies are as follows…
 * Javascript
 * Backbone.js
 * Underscore.js